Apply for funding

 National significance may look different in each of our categories:

 • Arts – the creation of new work in itself has the potential to create a national or international legacy to inspire others.
-Using excellence as a key criterion is designed to strengthen and widen impact, thus demonstrating UK-wide significance.
+Using quality as a key criterion is designed to strengthen and widen impact, thus demonstrating UK-wide significance.
 Partnerships, whether cross-art form, cross-sector or geographical, may also enhance this significance, and touring and digital output may contribute to a national footprint.

 • Environment – certain species, habitats and/or ecosystems may have national significance due to their relative scarcity and/or the benefits ('ecosystem services') they provide to people.
 Some organisations may occupy a nationally significant niche because few other organisations cover the thematic area they specialise on.
 Initiatives which have national reach or reach within the countries that make up the UK, may also be nationally significant.
 Furthermore, more locally based initiatives which have clear potential for replicability or are scalable to country level may also be considered to be nationally significant.
 We also consider the biodiversity of the UK Overseas Territories to be of national and/or international importance.